cisco-en-programmability/catalystwan-sdk-next-python/docs/source/refcards/v20_16/v1/policy_group/models.rst

         """

         id: str
-        # This is the documentation for PUT response schema for Policy group.
-        documentation: Optional[Any]
         # (Optional - only applicable for AON) List of profile ids that belongs to the Policy group
         profiles: Optional[List[PolicyGroupProfileObjDef]]